leaysgur/slides/docs/vuefes_jp-2025/index.md

 - Even without experience, you can do more than you think
   - Takes time, but consistency is key
 - Communication skills needed everywhere
-  - Can learn in OSS and apply to work
+  - Can learn in OSS and apply to work or vice versa
-- In the AI era, even those less skilled at coding can contribute
+- In the AI era, even people with less coding skills can contribute
   - But don't forget about reviewers...

 ---